 It may sound like a timeworn phrase, for location is everything!
 For a venue that is expected to house a large number of both exhibitors and attendees, it is important to secure the booking beforehand to avoid mishaps — imaging how difficult it would be to book a sizeable location last minute.
 Also, a convenient and strategic location is of utmost importance, especially if you will be having industry professionals flying in for your event.
 A convenient and easily located venue will boost your attendance and allow attendees to commute and find their way to the trade show without any hassle.

 Don’t: Underestimate the space needed for each booth

 While the prospect of having many booths in participation sounds attractive for your event, overcrowding compromises the event experience for both your exhibitors and attendees.
 In fact, floor space can be used an incentive to encourage participation from companies, so be sure to ration enough space for each booth.
-As the needs of each booth and how they would like to exhibit their products or services will be different, check with participating companies to confirm the amount of space required.
+As the needs of each booth and how they would like to exhibit their products or services will be different, check with participating companies to confirm the amount of space required to set up a successful trade show booth.
 Also, take note to leave enough room for attendees to move around without getting caught in human traffic.

 Do: Provide food, beverages and entertainment

 Food and beverages are integral to every event experience, especially after your attendees have spent a considerable amount of time walking around and talking.
 It is also considerate to provide catering for staff in participating booths, who do not have the luxury of leaving their placements for meals.
 Buffets or sandwiches are especially convenient and offer flexibility to have food on the go.
 Entertainment is also an important aspect today, with companies investing in popular acts and multimedia resources to keep attendees hyped and interested in the event.
 Employing relevant entertainment will also help you in drawing your target audience to the event.